spro/hashpipe/docs/Syntax.md

 ## Literals

-Hashpipe supports a few basic types as literals: Numbers, strings and booleans.
+Hashpipe supports a few basic types as literals: numbers, strings and booleans.
 They may be used as command arguments or alone (using them alone is actually a shortcut for the `val` command).